Mastering the Past Tense of Absence: Practice and Prompts

 First, let’s quickly define the past perfect progressive tense.
 It is used to describe an ongoing action that started in the past, continued for a period of time, and was still happening at a specific point in the past.
 The past perfect progressive tense of the word “absence” is formed by using “had been absenting.”

-See also Master the Past Tense of Ski: Examples & Practice
+See also Mastering the Past Tense of Peel: A Comprehensive Guide

 Let’s dive into some example sentences to illustrate the usage of the past perfect progressive tense of “absence”: